kartoza/docker-geoserver/README.md

 docker-compose up -d
 ```

-**Note:** The ``docker-compose.yml`` **uses host based volumes** so
+**Note:** The ``docker-compose.yml`` **uses host-based volumes** so
 when you remove the containers, **all data will be kept**.
-Using host based volumes
- ensures that your data persists between invocations of the compose file.
-If you need
- to delete the container data you need to run `docker-compose down -v`.
+Using host-based volumes ensures that your data persists between invocations of the compose file.
+If you need to delete the container data you need to run `docker-compose down -v`.

 ### Reverse Proxy using NGINX

-You can also put nginx in front of geoserver to receive http request and translate it to uwsgi.
+You can also put Nginx in front of GeoServer to receive the http request and translate it to uwsgi.

-A sample `docker-compose-nginx.yml` is provided for running geoserver and nginx
+A sample `docker-compose-nginx.yml` is provided for running GeoServer and Nginx

 ```shell
 docker-compose -f docker-compose-nginx.yml  up -d